Contract Tests

 }

-In CI, the necessary oauth2 token must be fetched and stored in a file named bearer.txt (as configured) side-by-side with specmatic.json, before running contract tests.
+In CI, the necessary oauth2 token must be fetched and stored in a file named central_repo_auth_token.txt (as configured) side-by-side with specmatic.json, before running contract tests.

 If you are using Microsoft Azure as both your git provider as well as CI, you can use a secret build variable named System.AccessToken, provided by Microsoft Azure, as your OAuth2 bearer token.
 Before running the tests, use a script to place the value of this variable in a file.
 For example: